juliusbierk/slsi/README.md

-# slsi
-Simultaneous Linear Solver Interface
+# Simultaneous Linear Solver Interface

 For solving systems like